There are mainly three types of Roofing Materials commonly used for flat roofs.

 The biggest problem with EPDM Rubber Roofing Material is that the adhesives that are used to glue the seams together.
 The adhesive used is a contact cement and over the last 40 years have been recalled over five times.

-The extreme heat on a flat roof, over 160 degrees F, breaks down the bonding properties and compromises the roof.
+The extreme heat on a flat roof, over 160 degrees F, breaks down the bonding properties of the adhesives and compromises the roof.

 EPDM is also a thin material that can easily damage by workers around air conditioners and other objects on the roof.
 The maximum life expectancy for an EPDM roof without maintenance problems is between 10 – 15 years.